arnobg/cloudfront-demo-2/README.md

 This project allows the creation of a s3 bucket where the xml file will be hosted, with Cloudfront as the CDN, without ACM configurations.
 This is useful when you want to host files, or a website, over a CDN but don't necessarily need a domain name.
 For simplicity reasons, as this task involves a single file, I have not used the bucket to act as a static website, but that can be appended easily if the requirement changes.
 Along with the same, we can also use custom domain names along with certificate manager.

 Optionally I have added some best practise features which can be setup for this project.
-Easy option to pass your AWS credentials can be to configure AWS CLI on the workstation and run the project.

 Enabled access logging for the primary bucket and Cloudfront.
 For monitoring, configured CloudWatch alarms using CloudFront metrics and further used SNS topics for Alerting based on Requests